-Social / Motivational / Focus Themes
+[H3]Social / motivational / focus themes

 Strong motivation and sense of purpose were reported i.e., producing life-saving ventilators.

-Singular Focus: The sharp organisational focus on ventilator production was beneficial to the ramp-up effort.
+Singular focus: The sharp organizational focus on ventilator production was beneficial to the ramp-up effort.
 However, the commitment level was not considered sustainable long-term.

-Technical Themes
+[H3]Technical themes

 The technical theme refers largely to participant experiences relating to aspects of the ramp-up including components, sourcing, logistics, and process improvement.
 Several sub-themes were identified.

-Collaborations and the PB560 specification release.

-Releasing the PB560 design specification was seen as innovative and ambitious and built good faith with the public, and improved relationships with bodies such as the WHO and United Nations.
+Collaborations and the PB560 specification release: Releasing the PB560 design specification was seen as innovative and ambitious and built good faith with the public, and improved relationships with bodies such as the WHO and United Nations.
 It proved educational to others regarding the complexity of medical devices and their regulatory system.
 However, as knowledge of the COVID-19 disease developed, the PB560 was of limited use in the treatment of severely ill patients, despite Medtronic expending significant resources to facilitate collaborative production.
-The many collaboration offers proved difficult to organise and harness effectively, and participants felt that efforts might have been better spent on Medtronic’s own production.
+The many collaboration offers proved difficult to organize and harness effectively, and participants felt that efforts might have been better spent on Medtronic’s own production.

-Demand and forecasting

-Early signals of the demand surge included demand for consumables such as tubes and filters.
+Demand and forecasting: Early signals of the demand surge included demand for consumables such as tubes and filters.
 Uncoordinated ordering and demand by governments dominated the initial phases of COVID-19.
 Demand could not be satisfied, and allocation was required.

-Quality

-Quality remained a top priority for Medtronic during the ramp-up, and the influx of inexperienced operators and suppliers required heightened vigilance.
+Quality: Quality remained a top priority for Medtronic during the ramp-up, and the influx of inexperienced operators and suppliers required heightened vigilance.
 Medtronic’s ‘Quality begins with me’ initiative was an asset.

-Production processes

-Several production process innovations were implemented and retained including change management, burn-in times, and component paint/colours.
+Production processes: Several production process innovations were implemented and retained including change management, burn-in times, and component paint/ colors.
 Participants suggested many process changes impossible to execute during the ramp-up, but should be considered now, including electronic signatures, component testing at source, and electronic purchase orders.

-Trade-offs

-In normal circumstances, optimisation trade-offs are often necessary e.g., lean thinking versus inventory, local sourcing versus globalisation, single source versus multiple sources.
+Trade-offs: In normal circumstances, optimization trade-offs are often necessary e.g., lean thinking versus inventory, local sourcing versus globalization, and single source versus multiple sources.
 Medtronic’s existing lean initiatives were generally helpful during the ramp-up.
 Multiple manufacturing facilities would not be practical given the historically small market size.
-However, participants suggested that localisation at distribution centres may help shorten the supply chain i.e., delivery of a generic ventilator to distribution centres.
+However, participants suggested that localization at distribution centers may help shorten the supply chain i.e., delivery of a generic ventilator to distribution centers.

-Transport

-Air-freight capacity significantly reduced due to passenger fleets being grounded and most available capacity from Asia used for PPE during the first wave.
+Transport: Air freight capacity significantly reduced due to passenger fleets being grounded and most available capacity from Asia used for PPE during the first wave.

-Surge Capacity

-Initial doubling of capacity was straightforward was made easier by the slowdown in other industries.
+Surge capacity: Initial doubling of capacity was straightforward was made easier by the slowdown in other industries.
 Manufacturing space was acquired using contract manufacturers.
 Medtronic was not fully aware of their suppliers’ surge capacity pre-pandemic, and this took time to establish and incorporate into planning.

-Components

-Electronics, computer chips, proportional solenoid valves, and castings were identified as key components limiting the ramp-up.
-Long lead times, complexity, and specialisation were characteristics of these key components.
+Components: Electronics, computer chips, proportional solenoid valves, and castings were identified as key components limiting the ramp-up.
+Long lead times, complexity, and specialization were characteristics of these key components.
 The most effective pathway to increased production was to support existing suppliers rather than developing new sources.

-Human Resources

-Recruiting staff was eased through the availability of skilled and experienced people from production lines within Medtronic and externally, through pandemic related layoffs.
+Human resources: Recruiting staff were eased through the availability of skilled and experienced people from production lines within Medtronic and externally, through pandemic related layoffs.
 Engagement of an employment agency was productive.
-Communication between human resources and personnel was more difficult due to social distancing etc. necessitating innovations such as remote interviews.
+Communication between human resources and personnel was more difficult due to social distancing etc., necessitating innovations such as remote interviews.
 Ramp-down, although it was predicted, was difficult and procedurally onerous.

-Manufacturing space

-Space was a constraint exacerbated by social distancing, resolved by engaging a contract manufacturer.
+Manufacturing space: Space was a constraint exacerbated by social distancing, resolved by engaging a contract manufacturer.
 The relationship with the contract manufacturer was more collaborative than usual.